GP-Stanley/tech264-cloud-linux/Ansible/ansible.md

 <br>

+# Copy File Command
-## Task: Work out the command to use to copy test.txt to your target node
+Task: Work out the command to use to copy test.txt to your target node.
 * `cd /etc/ansible/`
 * `pwd` to check you're in your ansible directory.
 Output: /etc/ansible.
 * sudo nano testtxt.yaml